-Amongst many other things, I developed and facilitated nature-based sustainability and climate leadership programmes for a multitude of different audiences from call centre staff in Sri Lanka and India, to CEOs of large businesses and commercial bankers interested in financing renewable energy projects.
+Here I oversaw the development and delivery of sustainability and climate leadership programmes for multinational corporate partners, taking place in wild spaces across six continents and resulting in high levels of employee engagement, new environmental policies and deeper appreciation for the finite natural resources embedded in supply chains.
 This work took me and my team all over the world – witnessing the wonder of nature and the horrors of environmental destruction in equal measure.

-Around this time, and thanks to a postgraduate degree and some coaching, I identified ‘leadership for a sustainable future’ as my driver in life and the theme around which my career should pivot.
-What better place to work then, than Oxford HR, who’s mission is to enable excellence in leadership in the for-purpose sector.
-Alongside my work at Oxford HR, I am also part of a small but incredibly ambitious start-up called the Climate Change Coaches who endeavour to ignite a mindset shift around climate change by bringing coaching skills to change makers and climate change to coaches.
+This period really shaped my interest in leadership for a sustainable future and so, what better place to continue my career than Oxford HR, whose mission is to enable excellence in leadership in the for-purpose sector.
+Alongside working as a consultant, I am also co-founder of a small but incredibly ambitious start-up called the Climate Change Coaches who endeavour to ignite a mindset shift around climate change by bringing coaching skills to change makers and climate change to coaches.